salviyada/NeuroLearnAI/README.md

-# NeuroLearnAI
+# COGNIPSY AI
 “Emotion &amp; Attention Detection AI project”
-# NeuroLearn AI
+# COGNIPSY AI

 ## Overview
-NeuroLearn AI is an emotion and attention detection system using Python, OpenCV, FER library, and Mediapipe.
+COGNIPSY AI is an emotion and attention detection system using Python, OpenCV, FER library, and Mediapipe.
 It detects emotions in real-time through a webcam and logs them into a file.
 It also monitors user attention and drowsiness.